Rushikesh2503/musicPlayer/README.md

 # MusicPlayer Assignment for SalesKen

 * *This Assignment done for salesken First round process (By Using Canvas)*
+* *I used 17inch Screen Size to develop this musicPlayer*

 ### <a href="https://rushikesh2503.github.io/musicPlayer/">Demo Link</a>